mhbeals/scissorsandpaste/Individual MD Entries/1817-01-02_London Courier_363.md

 ANOTHER DREADFUL MASSACRE BY THE NATIVESOF THE MARQUESAS ISLANDS.(*From the Sydney Gazette, Nov*.
 8,
-                        1815)By the *Governor Macquarrie* are arrived Captain Fowler, and part of the crew of the India brig *Matilda*, which sailed from this colony in August, 1813, bound on a voyage to the Derwent and Eastern Islands, and from thence to China; but was cut off and plundered on the night of the 10th of April last, while lying at anchor in Duff's Bay, at the Island of Rooapoah, one of the
+                        1815)By the *Governor Macquarrie* are arrived Captain Fowler, and part of the crew of the Indian brig *Matilda*, which sailed from this colony in August, 1813, bound on a voyage to the Derwent and Eastern Islands, and from thence to China; but was cut off and plundered on the night of the 10th of April last, while lying at anchor in Duff's Bay, at the Island of Rooapoah, one of the